RedFlame2112/genshin-artifact-simulator/README.md

     - the largest roll value is colored red

     Thus the warmer your history looks, the better that is!!
+    All history files are currently written to a file called "level-output.log".
+This file contains ANSI color codes, so it might help to install the [VSCODE ANSI colors](https://marketplace.visualstudio.com/items?itemName=iliazeus.vscode-ansi) extension so you can view the colors.
+    The other option is to run `$ cat level-output.log`, although this might not show all the artifacts in the levelling history˛

 ### List of current supported domains